Living droplets with mesoscale swimmers

-In this work, we have explored the dynamic behaviour of living droplets containing actively swimming meso-organisms.
-We achieve nearly spherical, 3D confinement by depositing droplets on superhydrophobic substrates.
-Our experimental and theoretical investigation shows that droplet oscillation frequencies, surprisingly, closely follow classical resonance predictions, regardless of the level of confinement and crowding of the swimmers in the droplets.
-In contrast, we find that the amplitude of the droplet oscillation is strongly affected by the density of swimmers, and develop a new scaling law model to describe the physics of the system.
-We find excellent agreement between the data and theory for unconfined and uncrowded swimmers and use the new model to further understand the collective effects of the swimmers on the drop oscillations.
-We find that the speed of the swimmers drastically decreases in response to increased crowding, which is in agreement with previous studies on 2D-confined toy fish.
+In this work, we have explored a new class of living droplets where the motion of mesoscale swimmers creates macroscopic droplet oscillations.
+This phenomenon is expected to occur with active (living or inanimate) swimmers with puller-type, back-and-forth swimming modes that are powerful enough to create a measurable momentum transfer to the droplet.
+Our experimental and theoretical investigation shows that droplet oscillation frequencies closely follow classical resonance predictions for uncrowded and unconfined droplets.
+Crowding and confinement render deviations from the inherent droplet resonant frequencies.
+We develop a scaling law model to describe the experimental results, focusing on the droplet oscillation amplitude, and find good agreement between the data and theory for unconfined and uncrowded swimmers.
+Using the model, the speed of the swimmers is shown to drastically decrease in response to increased confinement and crowding.
+We compare the 3D results to quasi-2D experiments with \textit{Artemia} and robotic toy fish~\cite{Boudet2025}.
+Crowding in 3D reduces the swimming speed more than in 2D and we successfully describe the two systems with phenomenological models based on the mean free paths and collision times of the swimmers.
 This work offers a foundation for understanding how droplets containing confined mesoscale swimmers or active matter behave.
 Our findings point to new opportunities for fluid control and transport at small scales using living organisms, which may enable responsive systems for sensing and actuation.
-Future studies that explore internal flows could further expand the usefulness of these living droplet platforms.
+Future studies that explore internal flows, collision dynamics, and active jamming could further expand the usefulness of these living droplet platforms.